dmbates/NESS2017/README.md

 versioninfo(true)
 ```

-- In addition to [`MixedModels`](https://github.com/dmbates/MixedModels.jl), we will use `RData`, `Gadfly`, and `IJulia`.
+- In addition to [`MixedModels`](https://github.com/dmbates/MixedModels.jl), you should install `DataFramesMeta`, `Gadfly`, `IJulia`, `Rcall`, and `RData`.
+Other packages we will use, (e.g. DataFrames, GLM) will be installed as requirements of these packages.
+Ensure that you have v0.8.0 or later of the `MixedModels` package.

 ### Julia packages in general

-- Julia packages are always available as `git` repositories.
-At present they must be available on https://github.com
+- Julia packages are `git` repositories.
+At present registered packages must be available on https://github.com

 - Registered packages are listed on https://pkg.julialang.org

-- Documentation for packages is usually linked on the github repository.
+- Documentation for packages is usually linked in the github repository.
 Search for the package name on https://pkg.julialang.org then click on the name to get to the github repository.

 - In the package listing you will see that several packages are owned by github groups, such as [`JuliaStats`](https://github.com/JuliaStats/), `JuliaIO`, `JuliaOpt`, `JuliaDiffEQ`, ...
-These packages are expected to be well-maintained.
+These packages can be expected to be well-maintained.

 ### Notebooks in this repository

 The notebooks (files ending in `.ipynb`) whose names start with numbers are intended to be read in the sequence.

 ### JuliaBox